AnteDujic/pands-project2021/README.md

 Python Libraries are a set of useful functions that eliminate the need for writing codes from scratch.
 There are over 137,000 python libraries present today.
 Libraries used for this analysis are listed below.

+- **NumPy** - the core library for scientific computing in Python.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.
+- **Pandas** -  a library for data manipulation and analysis.
+In particular, it offers data structures and operations for manipulating numerical tables and time series.
+- **Matplotlib.pyplot** - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python. matplotlib.pyplot is a collection of functions that make matplotlib work like MATLAB.
+Each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.
+- **Seaborn** - a data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.

 *CODE:*
 ```python
 import numpy as np